gerlis22/CameraTrap/README.md

 ## Introduction

-This document provides a guide for the image classification workflow (Fig. 1).
-General instructions are provided for each step of the workflow and there will be a corresponding file with code scripts.
+This repo contains a guide for the image classification workflow (Fig. 1) used in Celis et al 2024.
+General instructions are provided for each step of the workflow and there will be a corresponding file with code scripts or links to MegaDetector Python code.
 Each script will contain embedded instructions with more details for each step.

 Figure 1.
 Time-lapse camera trap workflow.
 Data preparation and model steps are adapted from Böhner et al. (2022).